 The course content is a blend of practical and theoretical elements, the aim being to provide a sound academic underpinning to the subject.
-Although all students will obtain a solid grounding in journalism there is scope to select pathways and to tailor the course to meet specific requirements, for example through broadcast, magazine production, newspaper reporting, sports journalism, politics and photography.
+Although all students will obtain a solid grounding in journalism, there is scope to tailor the course to meet specific requirements, for example through broadcast, print, sports or entertainment journalism and the wider fields of PR and communications.